Eric is a bookwormy and logophilic science and technology teacher. He often writes about scientific thought, theories and, research.

 The Philippines is regarded as the world's largest archipelago without any land borders and is surrounded by the sea.
-It is composed of more than 7,600 islands and is part of the Coral Triangle (a marine area of the western Pacific Ocean where 75% of marine species in the world can be found).
+It is composed of more than 7,600 islands and is part of the Coral Triangle (a marine area of the western Pacific Ocean where 75% of marine species on earth can be found).
 It owns 70% of the region's marine biodiversity and 60% of the whole planet.

 Did you know that the Philippines has more marine species per unit area than any other place on earth?
 It has more saltwater species than the whole North America, South America (including Brazil and Ecuador), Africa, Europe, and Australia (including the Great Barrier Reef) combined.
 Unbelievable but true!
 Due to its innumerable life, the country has been referred to as the Center of Marine Biodiversity of the World, as the Center of Marine Shorefish Biodiversity, and the Amazon of the Sea.

 Fish are the most abundant living things in the Philippines' waters.
-There are more than 3,600 fish species currently present in the country.
+There are more than 3,600 fish species (including freshwater) currently present in the country.
 They come in all shapes, sizes, and colors.

 This article will showcase 12 of the most beautiful marine fish found in the Philippines, which can be also listed as the most beautiful fish in the world.
 (Note: Some kind of fish on the list can be also found in other countries.
-You can also keep them in your fish tank or aquarium.)
+You can keep them as pets for your fish tank or aquarium.)